lnguyent01/Hitch/README.md

 Link for Sequence Diagram: https://www.lucidchart.com/invitations/accept/b5aa8a9f-6cb3-49eb-ba5c-91d7d1069e56

 # Steps to build and run project using Android Studio's emulator
+0. Enable Virtualization for your device, the specifics of this depends on your processor and OS but this usually involves enabling a setting in your device's BIOS
 1. Download and install the latest version of Android Studio
 2. Clone the project onto the machine with Android Studio
 3. Open the project in Android Studio